Interaction Morawetz estimate for the magnetic Schr\"odinger equation and applications: Abstract

 \section{Abstract}

-We establish an interaction Morawetz estimate for the magnetic Schr\"odinger equation for $n\geq 3$ under certain smallness conditions on the gauge potentials.
+We establish an interaction Morawetz estimate for the magnetic Schr\"odinger equation for $n\geq 3$ under certain smallness conditions on the gauge potentials, but with almost optimal decay.
 As an application, we prove global wellposedness and scattering in $H^{1}$ for the cubic defocusing magnetic Schr\"odinger equation for $n=3$.